-We've documented 23 accessibility features for Assassin's Creed Identity in the Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 23 accessibility features for Assassin's Creed Identity.
+Strongest in Controls and Navigation but also has features in Getting Started, Reading, Audio and Visual to reduce unintended barriers.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Assassin's Creed Identity is an action-adventure video game that takes the city exploration, combat and narrative adventure to mobile devices.
 Set during the Italian Renaissance, you explore Rome, Firenze, and Monteriggioni as one of four different Assassins.

 Content Rating: PEGI 16

 Genres: Adventure, Fighting (Action, Collecting, Role-Play, Stealth and Traversal)